Spiritual Leadership: The Prophet, Priest, and King

 A king has many roles, but ultimately, he takes responsibility for the welfare of his people by doing three things; he leads, provides, and protects.

-To lead.
 Every one of us is leading our family somewhere.
 Where are you leading yours currently?
 Are you leading them toward Christ or away from Him?
 Are you leading them toward a grace-based relationship with God?
 Or away from one?

 There are several practical things you can begin doing.
 First, if you aren’t already, be an advocate for you and your family getting connected at a local church through regular attendance.
 When someone in your family has questions or problems, get in the habit of going to the scriptures together for wisdom.
 Pray for the fruit of the Spirit (Galatians 5:22-23) to be increasingly evident in your life so that you can model integrity and grace in your daily interactions with your wife and children.
 Leading by example is the most powerful way to lead.

-To provide.
 Are you striving to provide for the needs of your family?
 On the most basic level, this means working diligently to ensure they have enough food and a safe place to live.

 But providing stability goes far beyond meeting physical needs.
 Do your children know they are loved unconditionally?
 Do they feel safe and secure around you?
 Do you administer discipline with fairness?